Peregrine (comics)

 Peregrine (Alain Racine) is a fictional character appearing in American comic books published by Marvel Comics.

+Publication history

 Peregrine first appeared in Contest of Champions #1 and was created by Mark Gruenwald, Bill Mantlo, Steven Grant, John Romita Jr., and Pablo Marcos.

 Name

 The word "peregrine" does not mean "falcon" in French, making the name "Le Peregrine" quite odd to a French reader (the word does exist in French, though it is used to refer to the peregrine saltbush, or Atriplex suberecta and not any species of birds); in French translations of comics featuring the character, his name was changed to "Le Faucon Pèlerin", meaning "The Peregrine Falcon".
 Faucon-pérégrin does exist in French as an alternate name for the bird, but is now infrequently used.
 Adding "Le" in front of Peregrine does not make it French as Peregrine is not a French word.
 The proper use should either be "The Peregrine" or "Le Pèlerin".